Insomnia and Buttered Cigarettes

-Forensic toxicologist Laura Liddicoat reported her findings after reviewing blood samples of 2,300 impaired drivers in the state of Wisconsin.
+Forensic toxicologist Laura J. Liddicoat, BS, supervisor of the Toxicology Section at the Wisconsin State Laboratory of Hygiene (WSLH) in Madison, reported her findings after reviewing blood samples of 2,300 impaired drivers in the state of Wisconsin.
 In the 53 most extreme cases of erratic driving, it was found that all 53 drivers had taken Ambien and it was present in their blood.

 “The driving was so bizarre – such as driving on the opposite side of the road, having head-on collisions,” says Liddicoat of the cases sent to her office for testing.
 “Simply bizarre behavior – it wasn’t simply weaving in the lane.” -CBS Evening News

 Erratic behaviors reported after taking zolpidem are not limited to impaired driving, but have included sleepwalking, eating, drinking alcohol, belligerent outbursts, urinating in inappropriate places, agitation, confusion, dazed appearance, slurred speech, incoordination, and poor balance.
 Usually patients have no memory of these incidents and are at a loss to explain subsequent events, such as why food is missing from the refrigerator or why alcohol bottles are half empty. [source]

 Ambien wild side effects have been collected in these 44 Ambien stories.
 There are stories easily found on the internet: